-Topics relevant to SKILL DEVELOPMENT: XXXXXX for Skill Development through Problem Solving methodologies.
-This is attained through assessment component mentioned in course handout.
+Topics relevant to SKILL DEVELOPMENT: XXXXXX for Skill Development through Experiential Learning Techniques.
+This is attained through assessment component mentioned in course handout

+Catalogue prepared Dr. Satyanarayana

+by

-Catalogue prepared by Prof. Monica Satish Recommended by the Board of Studies on 4 th Board of Studies, 11 th July, 2024
+Recommended by 4th Board of Studies, 11th July, 2024

+the Board of Studies

+on

-Date of Approval by the 24th Academic Council meeting held on 3rd August 2024 Academic Council
+Date of Approval by 24th Academic Council meeting held on 3rd August 2024

+the Academic

+Council